Search This Blog

 Humble and subservient?

 Misbehaviour at the union house seems quite common in the 1840 and 50s in particular.
-Destroying clothes, or breaking something belonging to the place we're the most frequent causes of inmate's being bought before the courts.
-There was no point fining a pauper, so many found themselves in that era in jail for a few weeks.
+Destroying clothes, or breaking something belonging to the place were the most frequent causes of inmate's being bought before the courts.
+There was no point fining a pauper, so many in that area found themselves in jail for a few weeks.

 Could you leave once admitted?